-With a string of highly praised releases under his belt and a timeless soulful, jazz and hip-hop driven sound, Jordan Rakei, the 27 year-old multi-instrumentalist, vocalist and producer is a rare talent.
+With a string of highly praised releases under his belt and a timeless soulful, jazz, and hip-hop driven sound, Jordan Rakei, the 28-year-old multi-instrumentalist, vocalist, and producer, is a rare talent.

 2019 saw Jordan on the road again including a triumphant sold-out stop at London’s Roundhouse.
-Most recently he played an NPR Tiny Desk concert, appeared at this year’s BBC Radio 6 Music Festival 2020 in London with Robert Glasper and Sudan Archives and collaborated with his friends Tom Misch and Yussef Dayes on their album “What Kinda Music”.
+Most recently he played an NPR Tiny Desk concert, appeared at this year’s BBC Radio 6 Music Festival 2020 in London with Robert Glasper, and collaborated with his friends Tom Misch and Yussef Dayes on their album “What Kinda Music”.